What is student loan deferment?

 Military service

-Active-duty military service members may be eligible for deferment during war, military operations or a national emergency.
+Active-duty military service members may be eligible for deferment during war, military operations or national emergency.
 This deferment could be followed by a 13-month grace period or end if the borrower reenrolls in an eligible school at least part time.

 Rehabilitation program